Panglish

 English is a Germanic tongue that has borrowed strongly from "Romance" and other tongues.
 Panglish thinks: what if English had grown without these borrowings?

-• search bar to translate English to Panglish (20 word limit)
+• an input field to "translate" from English to Panglish (20 word limit)

-• dark mode (for those kind of days and nights!)
+• dark mode (for those kinds of days and nights!)

 • next.js